Actindo-AG/Documentation/Core1Platform/UserInterface/00_UserInterface.md

 # User Interface

-In this part of the *Core 1 Platform* documentation, you will find the following chapters:
+In this part of the *Actindo Core 1 Platform* documentation, you will find the following chapters:

 - [Profile menu](./01_ProfileMenu.md)
     - [Really log out](./01_ProfileMenu.md#really-log-out)